srdc/onfhir/onfhir-subscription/README.md

 # onFHIR.io Subscription Engine
-This is a module that handles FHIR Subscription mechanism as defined in the standard (See https://www.hl7.org/fhir/subscription.html).
+onFHIR.io Subscription Engine is a module of onFHIR.io that handles FHIR Subscription mechanism as defined in the standard (See https://www.hl7.org/fhir/subscription.html).
-When subscription mechanism is enabled in onFHIR.io repository, it streams created and updated FHIR resources to a configured Kafka cluster.
+When subscription mechanism is enabled in onFHIR.io repository, it streams the created and updated FHIR resources to a configured Kafka cluster.
-Furthermore, it handles the FHIR Subscription resource management, and publishes new and updated subscription events over a special internal topic to the same Kafka cluster.
+Furthermore, onFHIR.io repository also handles the FHIR Subscription resource management, and publishes new and updated subscription events over a special internal topic to the same Kafka cluster.

 This module works on these data and subscription streams and send notifications to the given endpoints in the FHIR Subscription resources, if a new or updated resource satisfies the criteria again given in the FHIR Subscription resource.
 Currently only 'rest-hook' (sending notification to a RESTfull endpoint) and 'websocket' (sending notification over web socket connections) channels are supported for notifications.